Request Free Consultation

 Who Can Help You After a Hit and Run?

 Dealing with the aftermath of a car collision can be daunting, but leaving the scene before you identify yourself is still a punishable crime.
 Is a hit and run a felony in Arizona?
 It can be, so if you’re involved, you need a legal team who knows your rights and understands Arizona traffic law inside and out.
 At Sargon Law Group, we specialize in helping our clients get the support and guidance they need so they can move forward in the legal process with confidence.
-Contact us today to learn more about how we can help you in the aftermath of a hit and run, and any other serious injury or accident.
+Contact us today to learn more about how our Phoenix personal injury attorneys can help you in the aftermath of a hit and run, and any other serious injury or accident.